briancmpbll/home_assistant_custom_envoy/README.md

 - Current power production and consumption, today's, last 7 days and lifetime energy production and consumption for each individual phase named L1, L2 and L3.
 - Current net power consumption and lifetime net energy production (export) and consumption (import) over all phases.
 - Current net power consumption and lifetime net energy production (export) and consumption (import) for each individual phase named L1, L2 and L3.
+- Next entities are disabled by default and need to be enabled in the entities configuration screen
-- Current power production for each connected inverter.
+  - Power production for each connected inverter.
-- Current power factor over all phases.
+  - Power factor over all phases.
-- Current power factor for each individual phase named L1, L2 and L3.
+  - Power factor for each individual phase named L1, L2 and L3.
-- Current voltage over all phases.
+  - Voltage over all phases.
+(Be aware this is the summed Voltage of all measured phases!)
-- Current voltage for each individual phase named L1, L2 and L3.
+  - Voltage for each individual phase named L1, L2 and L3.
-- Current frequency over all phases.
+  - Frequency over all phases.
-- Current frequency for each individual phase named L1, L2 and L3.
+  - Frequency for each individual phase named L1, L2 and L3.
-- Current Amps production and consumption over all phases.
+  - Production and consumption Current (amps) over all phases.
-- Current Amps production and consumption for each individual phase named L1, L2 and L3.
+  - Production and consumption Current (amps) for each individual phase named L1, L2 and L3.

 **Note** If you have CT clamps on a single phase / breaker circuit only, the L1 production and consumption phase sensors will show same data as the over all phases sensors.